 Default rates have been quite low in the corporate bond market over time, averaging 1.47% of all outstanding issues in the 32-year period measured.
 Investment-grade bonds defaulted at a rate of just 0.10% per year, while the default rate for below-investment-grade (high-yield) bonds was 4.22%.

 By a wide margin, the majority of defaults happen after a downgrade of the bond issuer's credit rating.

 Avoiding Bond Defaults

-When taking a close look at the bond market, it’s clear that those who invest in it can largely limit their risk to default by investing in AAA- or AA-rated bonds.
+When taking a close look at the bond market, it's clear that those who invest in it can largely limit their risk to default by investing in AAA- or AA-rated bonds.
 They can also invest in bond funds that focus on securities with high ratings.
-Even so, an investor who holds bonds or bond funds that do not default can still subject to interest rate risk and therefore not immune to loss of principal if sold before the bonds mature.
+Even so, an investor who holds bonds or bond funds that do not default can still be subject to interest rate risk and therefore not immune to loss of principal if sold before the bonds mature.